ibrahim-devwork/medicore-hospital-app/EADME.md

    Replace <php-container-name> with the actual name of your PHP container.
 You can find the name by running

-    ```bash
       docker ps

 ### Conclusion
 The Medicore Hospital App is a simple yet effective solution for managing hospital data.
 By following the steps above, you can easily set it up on your local machine and explore its features.

 Feel free to contribute to the project by reporting issues or submitting pull requests.